Frequently asked questions

 Do I need a referral for neuropsychological assessments?

 It is best to have a referral from a health practitioner or support coordinator but we also accept self-referrals.
+If your assessment is TAC or WorkSafe funded, you must be referred by a medical practitioner.

 Is there a Medicare rebate for neuropsychological assessments?